 We devise and help our clients to implement legal, tax and corporate compliance structures that work and let them focus on being successful in Asia's last frontier market.
 Myanmar's legal framework is governed by both old and new laws and regulations, as well as internal policies and practices of the Myanmar authorities.
 Many laws dating back to the colonial and post-independence periods are, with more or less changes, still in force.
-Since its political and economic opening in 2011, Myanmar has embarked on a comprehensive reform process and is currently overhauling its legal framework.

-Our local and international colleagues have the necessary knowledge, experience and commercial expertise to serve our more than 450 clients in this rapidly developing country, including multinational investors, MNCs and SMEs, development organisations, embassies, NGOs and local conglomerates.
+Our local and international colleagues have the necessary knowledge, experience and commercial expertise to serve our more than 600 clients in this rapidly developing country, including multinational investors, MNCs and SMEs, development organisations, embassies, NGOs and local conglomerates.